iongritco/CleanArchitecture/README.md

 #WorkInProgress

 # CleanArchitecture
-A template for creating projects with a Clean Architecture - DDD, CQRS, Mediator, Blazor, ASP.NET Core 3, Docker
+A template for creating projects with a Clean Architecture - DDD, CQRS, Mediator, Blazor, ASP.NET Core 3